bbatsov/batsov.com/_posts/2024-02-26-emacs-dead-and-loving-it.md

 > -- The Joker (The Dark Knight)

 Emacs is certainly a very strange editor by modern standards.
-I'm guessing that's the main reason so many people quickly dismiss it.
-But it's remarkable resilience is an indication that's it's probably made of stronger stuff than most editors.
-If you want to invest into a tool that has stood the test of time and will probably continue to be useful 50 years down the road - your options besides Emacs are quite limited.
+I'm guessing that's the main reason why so many people quickly dismiss it.
+But its remarkable resilience is an indication that it's probably made of stronger stuff than most editors.
+If you want to invest into a tool that has stood the test of time and will probably continue to be useful 50 years down the road - your options besides Emacs are quite limited...

-It's true that Emacs was at one point one of the two most popular text editors in the world.
+It's true that Emacs was at one point one of the two most popular text editors in the world, but those days are long gone and there's little point in dwelling on them.
 Still, today it probably has a lot more users in absolute terms than in the 80s and early 90s.
 World domination is not a big priority for Emacs, but it may still be in the cards, given the average lifespan of many of its competitors.